 First year students will also attend the Cancer Biology Journal Club on Fridays at 2PM, but will not be required to register or present.
-Starting in the second year, students will be required to register for a journal club each semester.
+Starting in the second year, students will be required to register for a journal club each fall and spring semester.